 There still hangs on display an original piece of artwork in the Family Parlor that illustrates the significance of religion to the family.
 On the East wall of the room is a large painting of The Virgin Mary and the Christ Child, painted by a cousin of Mrs. Custis, Captain Williams.
 Even as a young man, Williams was said to be an accomplished artist.
 The prodigy saw the original of this painting while in Italy during the 1830s.
 Impressed, he copied it meticulously and then presented it to the Custis family upon his return to the United States.
 Most likely because this room was the focal point of the family's religious lives, it was accordingly hung in the Family Parlor.

 Mrs. Custis and her daughter, Mrs. Lee, had very strong opinions on slavery—the most controversial issue of the time period—which would later change the course of the Lee family's life.
 Their opinions on slavery (along with their opinions on most everything) were primarily influenced by their religious convictions.
 Christianity teaches that all human lives are important and should thus be valued equally.
-This belief then affected the way that the family interacted with their slaves.
+This belief then affected the way that the family interacted with the enslaved people.

-Despite the fact that it was illegal to educate slaves, Mrs. Custis and Mrs. Lee gave their own the opportunity to learn to read and write.
-The common belief of other Virginians was that slaves would become too independent if instructed how to read, and that education might lead to an insurrection; but the women of Arlington felt that it was much more important for their slaves to be able to read the Bible for themselves than for the family to be concerned about over-educated slaves.
+Despite the fact that it was illegal to educate people who were enslaved, Mrs. Custis and Mrs. Lee gave those at Arlington the opportunity to learn to read and write.
+The common belief of other Virginians was that the enslaved people would become too independent if instructed how to read, and that education might lead to an insurrection; but the women of Arlington felt that it was much more important for them to be able to read the Bible for themselves than for the family to be concerned about over-educated enslaved people.

-These beliefs even impacted the slaves' schedules.
-Every Sunday afternoon, after the family attended services around 10am, Annie and Agnes Lee would hold Sunday school classes for the slave children in the dressing room connected to their bedroom.
-Mr. and Mrs. Custis also instructed that a chapel be built for their slaves not too far from Arlington House itself.
+These beliefs even impacted the enslaved people's schedules.
+Every Sunday afternoon, after the family attended services around 10am, Annie and Agnes Lee would hold Sunday school classes for the enslaved children in the dressing room connected to their bedroom.
+Mr. and Mrs. Custis also instructed that a chapel be built for the enslaved people not too far from Arlington House itself.
 The building was originally intended to serve as a school building for the slaves, but Mr. Custis received no response to his request to hire a school teacher.
-Instead of letting the building sit unused, Mrs. Custis had it used as a chapel for the slaves of Arlington and any others interested in attending services.
-The spirituality of her slaves was so important to Mrs. Lee that when she and Robert were at Fort Monroe—where the couple was stationed immediately after their marriage—and their slave Cassie was not allowed in the chapel on base, Mrs. Lee decidedly held Sunday school for the girl at home.
+Instead of letting the building sit unused, Mrs. Custis had it used as a chapel for the enslaved of Arlington and any others interested in attending services.
+The spirituality of the enslaved people was so important to Mrs. Lee that when she and Robert were at Fort Monroe—where the couple was stationed immediately after their marriage—and Cassie (an enslaved person) was not allowed in the chapel on base, Mrs. Lee decidedly held Sunday school for the girl at home.

 Mary Anna Custis began to strengthen her religious commitment in the summer of 1830, shortly after her engagement to Robert E. Lee.
 It was a very emotional experience for her.
 While grateful for her new position in respect to God, she also experienced a large amount of internal conflict.
 She felt that she was undeserving of this newly discovered grace; her sinful nature was much more apparent to her during this time as she often lamented about her worldliness and vanity.
 A journal that she began during her engagement period very eloquently describes Mary's religious beliefs and feelings, highlighting her constant desire to be more obedient to God.